Governor General's Award for English-language drama: 2 Nominations

 Drew Hayden Taylor and Anosh Irani have also both been nominated for the Governor General's Award for English-language fiction.

 James Reaney won the award three times before Poetry and Drama were split in 1981 into separate categories.

+Mishka Lavigne is the first person to be nominated for both the English and French language awards for Drama.

+2025 was the first time that the nominees were all women - and the first time that a nominee was up for two works in the same year: Tara Beagan.